 Changes to the USS pension scheme

-The USS is just one of the organisations involved in the current dispute affecting 400,000 pensions of staff in more than 350 institutions.
-The USS, or the Universities Superannuation Scheme, is the independent body which runs the pension.
+400,000 staff at over 350 institutions in the UK have a USS pension.
+The USS is the independent body which runs the pension.
 Its Trustees are legally responsible for ensuring the pension fund is financially sustainable.

 At the national level, there is a disagreement about the plan to tackle the current projected gap (“the deficit”) between the projected value of the pension fund (“its assets”) and the amount it would need to pay pensions in the future (“its liabilities”).

 On Friday 23 March UUK and UCU announced a new proposal agreed under the auspices of ACAS that would put benefit reform discussions on hold while a Joint Expert Panel examines the current valuation and agrees key principles to underpin a future joint approach.
 The existing scheme would be maintained as a result until April 2019.
 In April UCU members voted to accept the proposal.

 Alongside the national dispute, in March 2018 Imperial launched its own Pay and Benefits Review, which will inform future plans for staff pay and benefits in the years ahead.
 All staff were invited to take part in a consultation on the balance between investments in people and in facilities.